www.rubabk4course.com/courses |

 Consent Advice

-This a very important section to go through as you should know the percentages at your fingertips before the exam.
-You need to memorise these numbers which is difficult but not impossible.
+This is an essential section to go through as you should know the percentages at your fingertips before the exam.
+You need to memorise these numbers which is difficult but possible.
 You can note down numbers on a small notebook or sticky notes which enables you to keep revising it till you remember it by heart.

 Following is the list of topics covered in consent advice: